US confirms first case of Wuhan virus on American soil

 He is "currently hospitalised out of an abundance of precaution, and for short term monitoring, not because there was severe illness," said Chris Spitters, a Washington state health official.

-"This is an evolving situation and again, we do expect additional patients in the United States and globally," added Nancy Messonier, a senior official at the Centers for Disease Control and Prevention (CDC), but stressed that the overall risk to Americans remained low.
+"This is an evolving situation and again, we do expect additional patients in the United States and globally," added Nancy Messonier, a senior official at the Centers for Disease Control and Prevention (CDC).
+She stressed that the overall risk to Americans remained low.

-The man entered the country on Jan 15 after traveling to Wuhan, two days before the US began deploying health officials at major airports to screen passengers arriving from that central Chinese city which is at the heart of the outbreak.
+The man is originally from Wuhan and returned to the US on January 15, two days before health officials began screening passengers at major airports arriving from the central Chinese city, which is at the heart of the outbreak.
 The efforts are to be extended now to a total of five US airports.

+He lives alone and will be monitored in isolation for at least 48 more hours.

-It came as countries ramped up measures to block the spread of the virus - known by its technical name 2019 Novel Coronavirus or 2019-nCoV - as the number of cases surpassed 300, raising concerns in the middle of a major Chinese holiday travel rush.
+The development came as countries intensified their efforts to stop the spread of the pathogen - known by its technical name 2019 Novel Coronavirus - as the number of cases surpassed 300, raising concerns in the middle of a major Chinese holiday travel rush.

 Fears of a bigger outbreak rose after a prominent expert from China's National Health Commission confirmed late on Monday that the virus can be passed between people.